 A meta-analysis is a statistical analysis that combines the results of multiple scientific studies to determine overall trends.
 A metaanalysis is an authoritative method in science, more so even than our literature review here.
-There has been one meta-analysis on this topic conducted by researchers Danish Shakeel, Kaitlin Anderson and Patrick Wolf at the University of Arkansas.
+The most recent meta-analysis on this topic was conducted by researchers Danish Shakeel, Kaitlin Anderson and Patrick Wolf at the University of Arkansas.